I love having that garlic flavor again in my food, I know I will keep using it!

 Low FODMAP Garlic Scape Powder

-DZDorothy Z.Verified buyer - Love this garlic substitute!
+- Love this product…

-GCGeorge C.Verified buyer - Great
+ATAnita T.Verified buyer - Great

-SMSherry M.Verified buyer - Great Product!
+TSTanya S.Verified buyer - Great products!!!

 Hello!
 I found your shop from an IBS article.
 Out of the two varieties of "Garlic" products you sell, which do you recommend to be closes to garlic?
 I deeply miss cooking with it (it's in so many Asian dishes which I grew up on) but have been suffering with IBS for several years.
 I understand your description says this is "sweeter" which concerns me because I don't care to make my foods sweeter, preferring savory tastes.
 Would the Onion variety be better?
 Thanks!